Sampreet/qom/README.md

 Utility functions provide an extra layer of ease over the other modules.
 For example, the `qom.utils.wrappers` module contain various functions that wrap loopers and systems, together with an option to use plotter modules to visualize the results trimming several lines of code.

-A complete API documentation can be found [here](https://sampreet.github.io/qom).
+A complete API documentation is available in the [official website](https://sampreet.github.io/qom).

+## Contributing

+If you want to contribute to The Quantum Optomechanics Toolbox, check out the [contribution guidelines](./CONTRIBUTING.md).
+Also, make sure you adhere to the [code of conduct](./CODE_OF_CONDUCT.md).